 The CLA recreation is the collective labour agreement for employees and employers in the recreation sector.
 This CLA was valid from 1 January 2024 to 31 December 2025 and has been extended by one year from 1 January 2026 to 31 December 2026.
-In this CLA, agreements are established regarding employment conditions such as salary, working hours, annual leave, pension, and allowances.
-The CLA serves as a guideline for all companies within the recreation industry and provides clarity and certainty for employees and employers.
+This CLA sets out agreements on employment conditions such as salary, working hours, holidays, pensions, and allowances.
+The CLA serves as a guideline for all companies that fall under the recreation sector and provides clarity and certainty for employees and employers.

 Read the update about the CLA recreation.